 Once this revision has been made, it will be the ‘local plan’ for Westminster, and will replace all current policies in the adopted Westminster’s City Plan, and saved policies in the Unitary Development Plan.
 Detailed information about the programme and proposed contents of this revision is set out in Westminster’s Local Development Scheme (published on 8 November 2019 to replace the June 2019 timetable).

-Following the completion of a number of separate revisions to the Westminster City Plan (in respect of basements, mixed use, special policy areas and the policies map) and the change in leadership and key Cabinet Member positions at Westminster, the council now intends to undertake a full review of the entire plan.
-This provides an opportunity to renew the council’s planning policy agenda, in line with its City for All vision.
-It will reconsider the strategic vision, objectives, and the direction that the plan should take on a number of important areas, as well as updating facts and figures, and progressing all remaining and previously consulted upon changes as part of a single comprehensive revision, which incorporates and updates policies currently ‘saved’ from the Unitary Development Plan (2007).
+Following the completion of a number of separate revisions to the Westminster City Plan (in respect of basements, mixed use, special policy areas and the policies map) and the change in leadership and key Cabinet Member positions at Westminster, the council undertook a full review of the entire plan.
+This provided an opportunity to renew the council’s planning policy agenda, in line with its City for All vision.
+It reconsidered the strategic vision, objectives, and the direction that the plan should take on a number of important areas, as well as updating facts and figures, and progressing all remaining and previously consulted upon changes as part of a single comprehensive revision, which incorporates and updates policies currently ‘saved’ from the Unitary Development Plan (2007).

-To be notified of future consultations, please email firstname.lastname@example.org so we can add you to our consultation database
+To be notified of future updates and consultations, please complete our online form so that we can add you to our consultation database.